Priyesh-coder/TinDog-Website/README.md

 I got a challenge when I learn Full Stack Web-Development Course on Udemy to create a TinDog-Website using Bootstrap...
 I completed that challenge and thought to put this on my github repository.
 TinDog version of this website only display the static part of website i.e. I only used Bootstrap to give the look to website.
 Nothing more than that.
-Whereas the original concept is given below for your reference...
-I hope you like my Bootstrap TinDog Website.
-Thanks a lot to all of you for going through this and make sure to give your valuable feedback...😊
+Whereas the original concept is given below for your reference...😊

 About TinDog---